nukaterrapin7/name_generator/README.md

 ![](public/Screenshot.png)

 # Technologies used:
--MongoDB
+- MongoDB
--Express
+- Express
--React
+- React
--Node
+- Node

 # Planned Features
--Categories of Names
+- Categories of Names
--Genders for names
+- Genders for names
--A generator of only titles
+- A generator of only titles
--A generator for location names
+- A generator for location names
--A generator for item names
+- A generator for item names